Judge's errors led to environmental assessment order of Grieg fish farm proposal, says N.L. government

 ASF says appeal unnecessary

-In a statement to CBC News Wednesday the Atlantic Salmon Federation says it doesn't believe the appeal should go ahead now that Grieg has started an EIS.
+In a statement to CBC News Wednesday the Atlantic Salmon Federation said it doesn't believe the appeal should go ahead now that Grieg has started an EIS.

 'The Crown is chasing a disingenuous loophole that runs contrary to the intent of the Environmental Protection Act.' - Atlantic Salmon Federation